ethscriptions-protocol/ESIP2-Marketplace-Bug-Competition/README.md

-## Earn eth finding critical bugs in Ethscriptions Market!
+## (Contest Complete) Earn eth finding critical bugs in Ethscriptions Market!

+### Results

+This competition has concluded!
+Thanks to all who participated!
+After reviewing all the submissions and testing the marketplace for more than a month, we have decided that no one was eligible for a prize.
+However we do appreciate all submissions!

+Read below for the original rules.

+## Original Announcement

 ### What is This?